I. Content of the Seminar

 Writing a paper and presenting it at the seminar is required.
 In addition, active participation in the discussions of the papers of the other participants is expected.
 The oral performance will be factored into the final grade.

+The seminar will be held in English.
 Each day consists of presentations of student papers and ensuing discussions.
-The sessions will be introduced by key note speakers (Profs.
-Becker Lorca and Nuzzo) who also participate in the discussions.
+The sessions will be introduced by key note speaker Dr. Pamela Cacciavillani (Max-Planck Institute for European Legal History, Frankfurt am Main) who will also participate in the discussions.

 A maximum number of 20 students will be admitted.
 Students can be at the Bachelor or Master levels.
 Students from other faculties are also welcome.

 Students have the option to write a Master thesis.
 A presentation of results and thoughts of the research is expected at the seminar.